ReticulatedSpline/aulos/README.md

 - [ ] View all ID3 tags and other song metadata

-- [ ] Display album art
+- [ ] Ability to ID3 tags

-- [ ] Edit ID3 tags and other song metadata
+- [ ] Ability to edit m3u playlists

 - [ ] Queue functionality

+- [ ] Log ID3 and m3u CRUD operations to support syncing back to a master library

 - [ ] Compatibility with the AdaFruit PiTFT touch display or hardware buttons

 ### V3

-- [ ] Create, update, and deletion functionality for songs, song metadata, and .m3u playlist files.
-Log operations to support syncing back to a master library (such as on a desktop).
+- [ ] Display album art

 - [ ] Battery integration